Languages specifications and usage in OSDM

 General elements:

-• for reference data (including places), we specifically have a translation structure, so no need for language element there
+• For reference data (including places), we specifically have a translation structure, so no need for language element there.

 Interface language